How to make a rubber stamp

 how to make a rubber stamp step 3

-Trace your drawing onto tracing paper using a good 2B pencil.
+Trace your drawing onto tracing paper.
+We find it easier if you use a soft pencil, like a good 2B (or softer) pencil.

 Step 4